This scheme is jointly run by the British Academy, the Academy of Medical Sciences and the Royal Society.

 Newton Fund and private fellowships

 We welcome applications from all countries.
 Our partnerships with other funding bodies and institutions allow us to fund additional awards to applicants from specific partner countries.

 It is not possible to apply directly for one of these fellowships.
 Eligible candidates will be selected from the shortlisted Newton International Fellowship applications.

 These Fellowships are supported through the Newton Fund, which forms part of the UK’s Official Development Assistance commitment.
 More information about the Newton Fund.

 Private funding for Chinese nationals

 The Sino-British Fellowship Trust and the K.C.
-Wong Foundation provide the Royal Society with funding to support 3 scientists who make applications within physical, natural sciences and engineering to the Newton International Fellowship scheme.
-The selected individuals must be Chinese nationals and be based in China at the time of application.
+Wong Education Foundation provide the Royal Society with funding to support scientists in the Newton International Fellowship.

 For more information on opportunities that are currently available to UK scientists with our Newton Fund partners.